flapanther33781/poe-filter/docs/README.md

 # Fla_Panther's Super Simple Loot Filter

+## This tool is on hiatus.

+Unfortunately poe.ninja doesn't work the way I thought it did.
+- They do not keep a database of all items, they only gather data from items if they're listed on the trade site.
+If an item is not on the trade site there is no baseline, it will simply not exist in the filter.
+So I'll need to create a baseline and incorporate it into the tool.
+- I'd thought base really meant base, but it does not.
+Their pricing mechanism for non-special bases includes all Normal/Magic/Rares of that base, which throws off the pricing for the items.
+Rare items with good mods skew the items high, so we cannot assume that Normal/Magic items will fetch that price.

+Unfortunately my father's cancer has also returned, and I have other personal matters that are more pressing.
+So I have to set this aside for now.
+I'll try to work on it a bit here and there but I'll probably not be ready in time for league start, and if I play at all it'll probably only be to test a few things.
+I can't give PoE much time right now.

 #### Current Features:

 - Creates filters based on pricing from poe.ninja (now includes confidence!)